Our Goal: 10 Solar Powered Homes Before the New Year

-With the ever increasing price of energy, Greystones and Delgany Sustainable Energy Community is excited to launch our “Solar Meitheal 2022” initiative for homeowners and landlords who are interested in installing Solar PV.
+Following on from our successful pilot last year, Greystones and Delgany Sustainable Energy Community (GDSEC) is excited to launch our second “Solar Meitheal” initiative for homeowners and businesses who are interested in installing Solar PV.

-Restricted to Greystones & Delgany homes and businesses only, and limited to a maximum of 10 participants, those involved will benefit from free advice by our industry expert, a competitive quotation from our solar tender, and through the pooling of purchasing power, a potential economies of scale price discount.
+Restricted to Greystones & Delgany homes and businesses only, those involved will benefit from free advice by our industry expert, a competitive quotation from our solar tender, and through the pooling of purchasing power, a potential economies of scale price discount.

 FAQ for GDSEC Solar Meitheal Participants